MrVeit/Veittech-UnigramPayment/README.md

 sudo apt update
 ```

-2. Installing a package
+2. Installing a package:
 ```
 sudo apt install nginx -y
 ```

-3. Now it is necessary to check the status of Nginx operation
+3. Now it is necessary to check the status of Nginx operation:
 ```
 sudo systemctl status nginx
 ```